 Known as the "Garden in the Sun," Arvin is located just 18 miles from Bakersfield in the San Joaquin Valley.
-Nationally known as a rich agricultural area, Arvin offers a warm climate and a friendly, small town atmosphere.
-Established in 1940, Haven Drive Middle School is one of four schools in the Arvin Union School District.
+Nationally known as a rich agricultural area, Arvin offers a warm climate and a friendly small town atmosphere.
+Established in 1991, Bear Mountain Elementary School is a TK-6 Title 1 school and is one of four schools in the Arvin Union School District.